-Many importers who are purchasing products from China want to find real factory suppliers, not any middle men or trading companies, though this is not an easy task.
+Many importers who are purchasing products from China want to find real factory suppliers, not any middlemen or trading companies, though this is not an easy task.

 However, I found that there is no one thinking about “Why we are not able to find factories”, which I think it’ll make more sense than just asking “How to find factories”.
-And only when you know the main reasons of failing, then you will figure out the best way to get the factory.
+And only when you know the main reasons for failing, then you will figure out the best way to get the factory.

 In this article, I’m going to explain why Chinese factories in certain industries are so hard to find, and what kind of factories are more likely to be discovered.

 1. Some Special Products Are More Likely Made by Small Factories, Which Are Not Easy to Be Found

 What kind of products you are importing usually is the essential thing of whether you can search the real factory because you cannot find factory suppliers for every product?
 I think this is the main reason why foreign importers fail to find factories.